holt/syringe/README.md

 ## API and Examples ##

-This following table describes the methods offered by a the `syringe` object:
+This following table describes the methods offered by a the `Syringe` object:

 Name     | Parameters   | Description | Example
 ---------|--------------|-------------|---------